Density bounds for solutions to differential equations driven by Gaussian rough paths: Varadhan estimate

 Along the same lines, we introduce the Jacobian $J(h)$ of equation (\ref{phi}), that is the unique solution of the following equation

 \begin{remark} For a geometric p-rough path $ \mathbf{x}$, it is sometimes convenient to write $\Phi(\mathbf{x})$ obtained by solving (\ref{phi}) with $h$ replaced with $\mathbf{x}$.
-By general theory of rough path, $\Phi$ is a continuous function of $\mathbf{x}$ in the p-variation topology.
+By the general theory of rough path, $\Phi$ is a continuous function of $\mathbf{x}$ in the p-variation topology.
 We will use this notation without further mention when there is no confusion. \end{remark}

-\begin{remark} Let $X$ be an $\mr^d$-valued Gaussian process satisfying Hypothesis \ref{hyp:varadhan} and let $h\in\bar{\mathcal{H}}$ be an element of the Cameron-Martin space of $X$.
+\begin{remark} Let $X$ be an $\mr^d$-valued Gaussian process satisfying Hypothesis \ref{hyp:varadhan} and let $h\in\ch$ be an element of the Cameron-Martin space of $X$.
 We use the notation $\mathbf{X}+h$ to denote lift of $X+h$ to a $p$-rough path.
 This construction is made possible by the embedding in Theorem~\ref{thm:refined_CM_embedding} and Young's pairing.
-We direct the readers to Section 9.4 of \cite{FV-bk} for more details. \end{remark}
+We direct the readers to Section 9.4 of \cite{FV-bk} for more details. \end{remark} { The following lemma will be needed later. \begin{lemma}For each $h\in\ch$, we have